TVersluijs/RGEE_Snowmelt/README.md

      getting RGEE to function properly can be quite a frustrating first hurdle to take.
 Things will get easier once everything is up and running!

 -(4) It is recommended to use the library() and p_load() functions in each script to install the newest versions of all required R-packages and their dependencies.
 However, if this results in
-     an error then the latest versions of R-packages (including dependencies) that were used to succesfully run the scripts are stored in the file "renv.lock".
+     an error, then the latest versions of R-packages (including dependencies) that were used to succesfully run the scripts are stored in the file "renv.lock".
 These specific versions can be downloaded and installed by running renv::restore() at the beginning of each script.

 -(5) All scripts in this Github folder need to be run from within the R-project "RGEE_Snowmelt.Rproj" in the root directory.
 Thus, first open the 'RGEE_Snowmelt.Rproj' file in RStudio, and then